 If your home is damaged by a hurricane, be aware of the terms of your insurance coverage and mortgage or lease agreements so you know what you're responsible for and what options you might have.
-Understand how "habitability"

-is defined (what is considered livable vs. not livable) and what it means for you as a renter or tenant.
+Understand how "habitability" is defined (what is considered livable vs. not livable) and what it means for you as a renter or tenant.

 Also, disaster-related hazards can create environmental issues that make a home unsafe to live in.
-Individuals with disabilities, especially those with underlying health conditions, may be more susceptible to these hazards.
+Individuals with disabilities, especially those with underlying health conditions, may be more susceptible to these issues.
 There might be terms in your lease agreements which protect you from having to live in an unsafe situation.
 Or, if you're receiving subsidized housing, the local housing authority may be obligated to ensure you have access to safe housing.
-If you are a homeowner, insurance can cover potential remediation efforts.